bareos/bareos/manuals/en/developers/api.md

 ### General notes {#general-notes .unnumbered}

--   All fields are separated by a tab (api mode 0 and 1)
+-   All fields are separated by a tab (api mode 0 and 1). (api mode 2: JSON format).

+- The output format for api mode 0 and 1 have changed for bareos >= 17.2.
+In earlier versions the second column of the `bvfs_lsdirs`, `bvfs_lsfiles` and `bvfs_versions` command have  been the `FilenameId`.
+As bareos >= 17.2 internally don't use the `FilenameId` any longer, this column have been removed.

--   You can specify `limit=` and `offset=` to list smoothly records in very big directories
+-   You can specify `limit=` and `offset=` to list smoothly records in very big directories.
+By default, limit=2000.

--   All operations (except cache creation) are designed to run instantly
+-   All operations (except cache creation) are designed to run instantly.

 -   The cache creation is dependent of the number of directories.
-As Bvfs shares information accross jobs, the first creation can be slow
+As Bvfs shares information across jobs, the first creation can be slow.

--   Due to potential encoding problem, it’s advised to allways use pathid in queries.
+-   Due to potential encoding problem, it’s advised to use `pathid` instead of `path` in queries.

 ### Get dependent jobs from a given JobId {#get-dependent-jobs-from-a-given-jobid .unnumbered}